Imprint Tranquebar Press

 Edited by Sheba Karim

 ‘Alchemy, the Tranquebar book of Erotic short stories 2’ has been edited by Sheba Karim, popular for her adult novels.
-Skunk Girl was one such novel which brought her to limelight.
+Skunk Girl was one such novel that brought her to the limelight.
 Apart from that, she has won several awards and few of her stories have been nominated for Pushcart Prize.
 Alchemy is an anthology of erotic short stories from different authors who have strived hard to present a wide gamut of emotions in their stories ranging from pain, pleasure, fantasy, cravings etc.

 The stories are well crafted which clearly aims to depict the modern society – attraction, homosexuality, sodomy, infidelity, sexual exploitations etc. The set of short stories belongs to different genres and each one of them is unique.
 There is love, romance, and melancholy and moreover it’s erotic.
 Erotica is not just about sex or something that highlights sex.
 They are an integral part of a story; an ingredient when used appropriately can bring life to your story.
 I read the stories and I am flabbergasted at the attempts of each writer to bring life to their story.
 This book promises to take you to an intimate ride, full of sex; complexities, lust, desire and thirst.
 You would witness the sexual exploitations where the protagonists tread through the sexual fantasies and their desires.
 The stories are intense whether it be the sexual attraction of a man towards his maid, couples making under the bright sun and a constantly nagging little niece, a periscope which intrigues- presenting a vivid account of people in the surroundings, a young boy’s sexual awakening in a cinema bathroom, a homosexual account of a medical student who cherishes company of three men – men who fulfil his insatiable sexual urges, the life of a man who finds his lost love in a slut while nursing his broken marriage.